InstaPy/instapy-docker/README.md

 * Automatically run InstaPy or run it at a speified time (Example below: run it everyday at 8:30AM)
   - Edit your crontab file
   - Add `30 8 * * * root cd /path_to_repo/docker-compose/ && docker-compose up -d --build`
+* Using specific version of InstaPy
+<br>By default, you will use the latest version of InstaPy.
+For some reasons, if you want to run a specific version you have to edit `docker-compose.yml`file and replace `latest` with the desire released version in the line `image: instapy/instapy:latest`.
+It will then start a container of InstaPy with the corresponding version.